Disability in the United Kingdom

-Disability is an issue that directly affects a significant proportion of the population of the United Kingdom.
-Section6(1) of the Equality Act 2010 defines disability as:
+Disability in the United Kingdom covers a wide range of conditions and experiences, deeply impacting the lives of millions of people.
+Defined by the Equality Act 2010 as a physical or mental impairment with a substantial and long-term adverse effect on a person's ability to carry out normal day-to-day activities, it encompasses various aspects of life, including demographics, legislation, healthcare, employment, and culture.
+Despite numerous advancements in policy and social attitudes, individuals with disabilities often encounter unique challenges and disparities.

 Demographics

 According to the Family Resources Survey 2018/19, 14.1 million people in the UK reported having a disability, consisting of 8% of the child population, 19% of the working age population, and 45% of the pension age population.

 Legislation and government policy

+Section6(1) of the Equality Act 2010 defines disability as:

 Under the Disability Discrimination Act (DDA) (1995, extended in 2005), it is unlawful for organisations to discriminate (treat a disabled person less favourably, for reasons related to the person's disability, without justification) in employment; access to goods, facilities, services; managing, buying or renting land or property; education.
 Businesses must make "reasonable adjustments" to their policies or practices, or physical aspects of their premises, to avoid indirect discrimination.

 Since 2010, the Disability Discrimination Act has been replaced with the Equality Act 2010.
 This act still protects disabled people against discrimination but also encompasses a number of other characteristics including age, gender reassignment, marriage, pregnancy, race, religion, sex and sexual orientation.
 Despite this law, disabled people are twice as likely to be unemployed as non-disabled people.

 The Department for Work and Pension is a government department responsible for promoting disability awareness and among its aims is to increase the understanding of disability and removal of barriers for disabled people in the workplace.
 According to a news report, a people survey conducted in the UK shows a 23% increase in reported discrimination and harassment in the workplace at The Department for Work and Pension.
 The survey shows the number of reports for discrimination due to disability was in the majority compared to discrimination due to gender, ethnicity or age.
 DWP received criticism for the survey results.
 As a department responsible for tackling discrimination at work, the DWP results may indicate room for improvement from within.
 A DWP spokesperson said the survey results do not necessarily indicate an increase in the number of reports, but rather reflecting the outcomes of efforts to encourage people to come forward.

 Policies and legislation about disability in Northern Ireland differs significantly from the rest of the UK.